SandipKhadka/PersonalFinanceTracker/README.md

-hey this finance tracker app
+This is finance tracker app built using Java Spring Boot Framework in mvc pattern.